Logo TwinzTech

 Hypertext Transfer Protocol Secure (HTTP Secure) or (HTTPS) is a secure and widely used internet communication protocol for the World Wide Web (WWW).
 It is the underlying network protocol beyond a computer network that enables to transfer of hypertext/hypermedia information on the World Wide Web (WWW).

-The communication protocol is encrypted or encoded using Transport Layer Security (TLS), or formerly, called as Secure Sockets Layer (SSL).
-The communication protocol is also referred as HTTP over TLS or HTTP over SSL.
+The communication protocol is encrypted or encoded using Transport Layer Security (TLS), formerly, called the Secure Sockets Layer (SSL).
+The communication protocol is also referred to as HTTP over TLS or HTTP over SSL.
 The current version of the HTTP specification is called HTTP/2.

 It is recommended to use HTTP Strict Transport Security (HSTS) with HTTPS to protect users from man-in-the-middle attacks, especially SSL stripping.